mne-tools/mne-python/doc/glossary.rst

     annotations
-        One annotation is defined by an onset, a duration and a string description.
+        An annotation is defined by an onset, a duration, and a string description.
 It can contain information about the experiments, but also details on signals marked by a human: bad data segments, sleep scores, sleep events (spindles, K-complex) etc.
         An :class:`Annotations` object is a container of multiple annotations.
-        See :class:`Annotations` page for the API of the corresponding object class.
+        See :class:`Annotations` page for the API of the corresponding object class and :ref:`sphx_glr_auto_tutorials_plot_object_annotations.py`
+        for a tutorial on how to manipulate such objects.

     channels
         Channels refer to MEG sensors, EEG electrodes or any extra electrode